 Meet the Board

-The Society is served by a dedicated Board of Directors, elected by and from the general membership at the Annual General Meeting held annually.
+The Society is served by a dedicated Board of Directors, elected by and from the general membership at the Annual General Meeting.
 All are volunteers.

-I have many years of work experience and training in the environmental and health/wellness fields.
-I am a new board member with a strong interest in reshaping our understanding of the human-nature relationship and working collaboratively with others to ensure our urban-based ecosystems are healthy and life sustaining now and in the future.
+Sharon has many years of work experience and training in the environmental and health/wellness fields.
+She has a strong interest in reshaping our understanding of the human-nature relationship and working collaboratively with others to ensure our urban-based ecosystems are healthy and life sustaining now and in the future.

-I am a retired accountant from the Yukon and who lives near Swan Lake and visits the area frequently.
-Therefore I have an invested interest in the welfare of the Nature Sanctuary.
-My experience includes working in finance for a bank, hospital, government, First Nations and a women's transaction home and I have been on several volunteer boards.
+Hugh is a retired accountant from the Yukon who lives near Swan Lake and visits the area frequently.
+Being our neighbour, Hugh has an invested interest in the welfare of the Nature Sanctuary.
+His experience includes working in finance for a bank, hospital, government, First Nations and a women's transition home.
+He has been on several volunteer boards.

-I recently retired from a career as Early Childhood Educator and Executive Director of a not-for-profit centre.
-I am passionate about connecting children, families and all members of society with nature.
-I joined the Board in October 2020 and look forward to contributing to an organization that supports education and stewardship of these lands for future generations.
+Lynn recently retired from a career as Early Childhood Educator and Executive Director of a not-for-profit centre.
+Lynn is passionate about connecting children, families and all members of society with nature.
+Lynn joined the Board in October 2020 and looks forward to contributing to an organization that supports education and stewardship of these lands for future generations.

-As a new Director, I’m pleased to volunteer my time, energy and ideas to support the Nature Sanctuary’s mission to foster community understanding and appreciation of nature and provide an urban sanctuary bringing people and nature together.
-I’ve served on several non-profit Boards besides a career in public service.
-I’m interested in natural areas conservation in our community and have got my hands and knees very dirty in that pursuit.
+As a Director, Rick is pleased to volunteer his time, energy and ideas to support the Nature Sanctuary’s mission to foster community understanding and appreciation of nature and provide an urban sanctuary bringing people and nature together.
+Rick has served on several non-profit Boards besides a career in public service.
+He is interested in natural areas conservation in our community and has gotten his hands and knees very dirty in that pursuit.